gujarathijay/CRUD-MERN/README.md

 # CRUD-MERN

-Step 1) Colent the repo
+Step 1) Clone the repo

 Step 2) In Path: CRUD MERN/server/index.js
         Replace <username> with username of your mongodb cluster Replace <password> with password of your mongodb cluster

 Step 3) Go to client folder and do "npm start"